FAQ

 Aupairs normally pay for language courses themselves.
 Some countries such as Germany stipulate that hostfamilies must contribute a sum towards language course and also transportation to language course.

 The travel costs to the host family are usually covered by the Aupair.
-In some cases, the host family may offer to cover all or part of the travel costs.
+In some cases, the host family may offer to cover all or part of the travel costs e.g. when using an Agency or if auost family lives in a country with this requirement.

 Host families are not obligated to pay for visa fee but some families may offer to reimburse it.
 Host family pays for shipment of documents to Aupair for visa processing.